What is the main source of law authorising this entity form?

 Give a brief summary of the process of incorporation, formation, or organization, including:

-In order to establish an SLLC, foreign investors must go through two stages: first applying for an Investment Registration Certificate (“IRC”) (“Giấy chứng nhận Đăng ký Đầu tư”) and then an Enterprise Registration Certificate (“ERC”) (“Giấy chứng nhận Đăng ký Doanh nghiệp”).
-While the IRC will recognize the contents relating to the investment project such as investor(s), project location, objectives and scale of the project, investment capital, investment incentives and restrictions, etc., the ERC will provide for the corporate details such as company name, registered office address, charter capital, owner’s details and legal representative(s) of the company.
-For some cases as prescribed under the law, investors are required to procure a decision on investment policy before applying for the IRC.
+In order to establish an SLLC, foreign investors must go through two stages: First applying for an Investment Registration Certificate (IRC) (Giấy chứng nhận Đăng ký Đầu tư) and then an Enterprise Registration Certificate (ERC) (Giấy chứng nhận Đăng ký Doanh nghiệp).
+While the IRC will recognise contents relating to the investment project such as investor(s), project location, objectives and scale of the project, investment capital, investment incentives and restrictions etc., the ERC will provide the corporate details such as company name, registered office address, charter capital, owner's details, and legal representative(s) of the company.
+For some cases as prescribed under law, investors are required to procure a decision on investment policy before applying for the IRC.

 An application dossier for IRC will generally include the following documents:

-• Copy of set of corporate/institutional documents of organizational investor including certificate of incorporation, business registration certificate, articles of association (company charter), register of directors (if any), etc.;
+- Copy of a set of corporate/institutional documents of an organisational investor including certificate of incorporation, business registration certificate, articles of association (company charter), register of directors (if any) etc.

-• Copy of passport of the legal representative of investor;
+- Copy of passport of the legal representative of the investor.

-• Proposal on the investment project outlining the major contents such as investor, objectives and scale of the project, capital, project location, schedule to implement the project, demand for labor, self-assessment of efficiency and feasibility of the project, etc..
-For projects for which a feasibility study is required under the laws on construction, the feasibility study is submitted instead of the project proposal;
+- Proposal on the investment project outlining the major contents such as investor, objectives and scale of the project, capital, project location, schedule to implement the project, demand for labour, self-assessment of efficiency and feasibility of the project etc. For projects for which a feasibility study is required under the laws on construction, the feasibility study is submitted instead of the project proposal:

-• Explanation on utilizing the technology which is on the technology transfer restricted list (if any).
+- Explanation on utilising the technology which is on the technology transfer restricted list (if any).

-• Copies of passports of authorized representative(s) of investors in the company; and
+- copies of passports of authorised representative(s) of investors in the company; and

 Minimum number of incorporators / shareholders and residency requirements

-The SLLC only requires one member to set up a company.
-There is no residency requirement for such member; however, the SLLC must appoint at least one legal representative that is required to reside in Vietnam.
+The SLLC only requires one (1) member, which can be an individual or an organisation, to set up a company.
+There is no residency requirement for the owner if it is an individual; however, the SLLC must appoint at least one (1) legal representative that is required to reside in Vietnam.

 Minimum number of directors (or other applicable officers) and residency requirements

-There must be at least one director and there is no residency requirement for directors, except where such director concurrently holds the title of legal representative (who must reside in Vietnam).
+There must be at least one (1) director and there is no residency requirement for directors, except where such director concurrently holds the title of legal representative (who must reside in Vietnam).
+In addition to the director, the SLLC must have a President or a Members’ Council in its organizational structure, subject to the model chosen by the owner.

 Minimum share capital, or equivalent, and payment requirements (including opening a bank account)

-A foreign-invested enterprise (“doanh nghiệp có vốn đầu tư nước ngoài”) is required to open a direct investment capital account (other than a current account) with a bank licensed in Vietnam to implement transactions relating to foreign direct investment in Vietnam.
+A foreign-invested enterprise (doanh nghiệp có vốn đầu tư nước ngoài) is required to open a direct investment capital account (other than a current account) with a bank licensed in Vietnam to implement transactions relating to foreign direct investment in Vietnam.
+Capital-related transactions, such as capital contribution, loan mobilization, profit distribution, capital return upon dissolution of the company, and others, must be remitted via this capital account.

-It is not strictly required for the incorporators (i.e., directors or authorized representatives of the investor) to be present in the country for incorporation.
+It is not strictly required for the incorporators (i.e. directors or authorised representatives of the investor) to be present in the country for incorporation.
 The documents of incorporation may be signed by the competent persons at the place convenient to them.
-The actual submission of the application can be carried out by an authorized person (such as staff of a law firm) via power of attorney.
+The actual submission of the application can be carried out by an authorised person (such as staff of a law firm) via power of attorney.
+If convenient, the above persons who are foreigners can opt to come to Vietnam to get copies of their passports notarized in Vietnam.
+The notarization process in Vietnam is usually quicker and easier than the legalization process in their home countries.

 Is a tax identification number, or equivalent, required?
 If so, how is it obtained?